lambrech-hsrt/argocd-config-demo/README.md

 This example also includes a simple demonstration for Diffing with ArgoCD (replicas).

+More Details for RBAC and the ArgoCD Config Map:
 - ArgoCD Config Map Example for Real Projects: https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-cm-yaml/
 - ArgoCD Config Map Example for RBAC: https://argo-cd.readthedocs.io/en/stable/operator-manual/rbac/#tying-it-all-together